RCW Tuition and Fees

 Graduate Tuition and Fees

 Graduate tuition and fee information is included with the general information on each program.
-For more information, see the Graduate Teacher Education, Shakespeare and Performance, and Murphy Deming College of Health Sciences sections of this catalog.
+For more information, see the College of Education, Shakespeare and Performance, and Murphy Deming College of Health Sciences sections at the end of this catalog.

 Student Financial Aid

 The Office of Financial Aid and Student Campus Employment at Mary Baldwin College is committed to making a private education available to as many well qualified students as possible.
 In fact, over 97% of our traditional-age students rely on some form of merit or need-based financial aid to help meet the cost of a college education.
 The college participates in a wide range of federal, state, and institutional aid programs.
 Each program has its own regulatory demands and requirements.
 The exact amount of an aid award can be determined only after completion of the Free Application for Federal Student Aid (FAFSA).